What is BIM & What does BIM mean for Contractors?

 BIM Level 2 is the new standard and what is being referred to be the term ‘BIM’.

-After a succession of government-backed reports have criticised the construction industry for its high costs, slow delivery, unsafe working practices and failure to innovate, many are keen to get on board with BIM.
+After a succession of government-backed reports that criticised the construction industry for its high costs, slow delivery, unsafe working practices and failure to innovate, many are keen to get on board with BIM.

-This isn’t surprising when adopting this new approach requires a significant operational and cultural shift for companies who perhaps feel like they don’t have the time, money and resources to invest.
+This isn’t surprising, as adopting this new approach requires a significant operational and cultural shift for companies who perhaps feel like they don’t have the time, money and resources to invest.

 However, the successful implementation of BIM can address the vast number of issues that have plagued the construction industry whilst delivering further benefits to individuals and the company.

-We believe that the rewards to be reaped from BIM in the construction industry far outweigh any barriers.
+We believe that the rewards that will be reaped from utilising BIM in the construction industry far outweigh any barriers.

 Yes, it is an investment, but with the recent government mandate and the way that the industry is evolving in the digital sphere, it is one that can be only be delayed – not avoided.